Abhinavt7/Visitor-gatepass-management-FaceRecog_HighC/README.md

    ```

 3. Set up the face database:

-   - Add known face images to the `data/known_faces/` directory
+   - Can pre Add known face images to the `data/known_faces/` directory
    - Run the application to generate face encodings

 ## Usage